Evangelical Writer Kisses An Old Idea Goodbye

 So at 27, at a party, she finally had an experience a lot of people have a decade earlier.

 "I had my first kiss, and it was lovely, and it was fairly innocent," she said.
 "And I went from black and white to seeing in color.
 And I felt all of a sudden, 'Wow!
-This is what this feels like!'"
+This is what this feels like!' "

 Van Der Wyngaard said it was a positive experience, with no feelings of shame, like she might have felt earlier in her life after reading Harris' book.